schoeneberglab/MitoDev/README.md

-# MitoDev – 4D Cell Segmentation and Tracking
+# MitoDev – Repo for the 4D Cell Segmentation and Tracking Part

 This repository contains the code for the paper **production-ready pipeline**: